 Has your GE oven prepared hundreds of meals to perfection but is no longer heating properly?
-With time, components like the igniter or thermal fuse can wear out or malfunction, resulting in uneven heating or no heat at all.
-We’ll review common part malfunctions for a GE oven not heating as well as how to fix them to restore oven function.
+With time, components like the igniter or thermal fuse can wear out or malfunction, resulting in uneven heating or no heat.
+Whether you have an electric oven not heating or a gas oven not heating up at all, we’ll review the common part malfunctions for a GE oven not heating and how to fix them to restore oven function.

-Common Part Failures for a GE Oven Not Heating Up
+Common Part Failures: GE Oven Not Heating Up

 It may seem like there are hundreds of possibilities for a GE oven not heating properly, but an oven only has so many parts.
 The following list troubleshoots the most common components responsible in both gas and electric ovens to help make a quick repair.

-When your GE oven won’t heat up one of the most common reasons is a faulty igniter.
+When your GE oven won’t heat up, a faulty igniter is one of the most common reasons.
 This vital component in gas ovens has to draw enough electricity to open the safety valve that allows gas to flow.
 Next, it must get hot enough to ignite that gas in the oven’s burner.
-If it’s unable to perform either of these functions, the oven will not heat up at all.
+The oven will not heat up if it cannot perform either of these functions.

 To diagnose a faulty igniter, observe it as it tries to light the burner.
 A functioning igniter should take no more than 90 seconds to ignite the gas.
-If it takes any longer or the igniter shows no continuity with multimeter testing, it needs to be replaced.
+It needs to be replaced if it takes any longer or if the igniter shows no continuity with multimeter testing.

 Broken Bake Element